jkkariuki/Awairimu/README.md

 The SimplyRETS API makes it easy to access your MLS's listing data from with any programming language.

 Next Steps:
-Continue working on profile page
+Continue working on profile page...
 About the Agent Page.
-Send message to agent about a particular listing.
+Send message to agent about a particular listing...
-Delete Favorites
+Delete Favorites...
-Design Improvements
+Design Improvements...

 See what I have so far!